 Since hurricanes are erratic and hard to predict, it's important to prepare ahead of time, especially if you are traveling during hurricane season, especially in high-risk locations.

 If you have questions about what type of plan to choose for your next trip, contact our sales team at email@example.com.

 *CFAR is not available in all states.
 When you complete the quick quote in our purchase process, it will be presented to you as an option if it is available.

 **This time limit varies by state and plan.
 Review your plan document for details.

-Important information from the United States Fire Insurance Company regarding the trip protection coverage discussed above.
+Important Information from the United States Fire Insurance Company

 Insurance benefits are subject to limitations and exclusions, including an exclusion for pre-existing conditions.
 The insurance provided by the plans is in excess of all other valid and collectible insurance and indemnity.